byte13/Kubernetes-cluster/roles/cni/README.md

 ## Main steps to execute this Ansible playbook :
 1. Possily adjust variables in role/cni/var/main.yml
+   Calico, only has been fully tested, yet.
+But one could select Antrea, Cilium of Weave CNI instead

 ## Directory structure :
 ```